+'''

 which_groups() -> [Group :: group()]

 which_groups(Scope :: atom()) -> [Group :: group()]

-Detunes list of all leaves around
+'''

 Returns a list of all known groups.

 kernel(6)

 rpc

 This module contains services similar to Remote Procedure Calls.
 It also contains broadcast facilities and parallel evaluators.
 A remote procedure call is a method to call a function on a remote node and collect the answer.
 It is used for collecting information on a remote node, or for running a function with some specific side effects on the remote node.